Vanessalb/Rebu/README.md

 # Rebu
 Harvesting the most underused resource in our cities - cars.
-We provide co-sharing for the next generation of transportation
+We provide co-sharing for the next generation of transportation.
 ## _About Us_
 Designed to simplify the process of finding a co-buyer, co-leaser or renting out of your vehicle.
-Rebu uses algorithms to help connect others based on geolocation, etc etc
+Rebu uses algorithms to help connect others based on:
+* Interest
+* Geolocation
+* Term-Amount

 ## _License_